moyano83/Programming-In-Scala/README.md

 List buffers let you accumulate the elements of a list.
 To do this, you use an operation such as “buf += elem”, which appends the element elem at the end of the list buffer buf.
 After appending all elements, you can create a list by calling the `toList` method of the list buffer.
 ListBuffer is a class in package scala.collection.mutable. (+=) and the `toList` method of list buffer takes constant time.
 In scala lists, you can either construct lists incrementally by adding elements to the beginning of a list using ::, or you use a list buffer for adding elements to the end.

 #Chapter 23: For Expressions Revisited
+All for expressions that yield a result are translated by the compiler into combinations of invocations of the higher-order methods map, flatMap, and filter.
+All for loops without yield are translated into a smaller set of higher-order functions: just filter and foreach.
+A for sequence is composed of:

+* Generators: Of the form `pat <- expr` where `expr` typically returns a list, and pat is a pattern to match with.
+Every for expression starts with a generator.
+If there are several genera- tors in a for expression, later generators vary more rapidly than earlier ones.
+* Definitions: Of the form `pat=expr`.
+* Filters: Of the form `if expr`, drops the elements that doesn't match the condition.

+Every for expression can be translated in terms of the three higher-order functions map, flatMap and filter:

+* for expressions with one generator: `for (x <- expr1) yield expr2` is translated to `expr1.map(x => expr2)`
+* for expressions starting with a generator and a filter: `for (x <- expr1 if expr2) yield expr3` is translated to `expr1 filter (x => expr2 ) map (x => expr3 )`
+* for expressions starting with two generators: `for (x <- expr1; y <- expr2; seq) yield expr3` is translated to `expr1.flatMap(x => for (y <- expr2; seq) yield expr3)`
+* Translating patterns in generators: `for (pat <- expr1) yield expr2` is translated to `expr1 filter { case pat => true case _ => false} map { case pat => expr2}`.
+A pattern-matching generator will never throw a MatchError.
+* Translating definitions: `for (x <- expr1; y = expr2; seq) yield expr3` is translated to `for ((x, y) <- for (x <- expr1) yield (x, expr2); seq) yield expr3`.
+* for loops without return: `for (x <- expr1) body` translates to `expr1 foreach (x => body)`

+In the same sense, the operations map, flatmap and filter can be implemented it for.
+To support the full range of for expressions and for loops, you need to define map, flatMap, filter, and foreach as methods of your data type.

+#Chapter 24: Extractors